harmonicalchemy/modular-emacs/README.md

 **Yes?** It worked!  **Yay!** What a fantastic feeling the first time eh?

 > **Note:** Fetching/pulling new changes from the master `modular-emacs` Github repository to: local: `~/.emacs.d/` will automatically be reflected within your emacs configurations...
 No need to copy any more files...

-> If you wish to keep your changes separate from the remote master branch, create your own local `develop` branch _(or call it what you like)_ and maintain your local changes in parallel...
+But you may be surprised to see some new feature or something working differently.
+If that bothers you, you may wish to keep your changes separate from the remote master branch.
+Therefore create your own local `develop` branch _(or call it what you like)_ and maintain your local changes in parallel...
 Change your local branch's .gitignore to accommodate your needs...

 **Usage:**

-In this kind of setup, your local `~/.emacs.d/init.el` is not kept in modular-emacs code revision.
+In this default setup, your local `~/.emacs.d/init.el` is not kept in modular-emacs code revision.
 Instead, you may use this file to try out experimental customization and you may wish to keep it in your local branch under code revision by removing it from your local branch's `.gitignore` file.
 If something goes wrong you can quickly refresh this file from the original `~/.emacs.d/me.init.el`.

 You can also use the Modular Emacs \*scratch\* buffer to paste experimental lisp code to try out before making it permanent as a stand alone `.el` emacs lisp file...  you can evaluate the entire \*scratch\* buffer without removing the banner message at the top as that message is one huge lisp comment...
 If something horrible happens, no worries...
 Restart emacs...
 Your messup will be gone and you will be back to where you were before you or that elisp test code goofed up...